onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-validator.md

 Finally, you'll need to wait for several hours until your node is synced.
 You cannot continue with the instructions before your node is fully synced.

-## <a name="oechestrator"></a> 3.
+## <a name="orchestrator"></a> 3.
 Start your Orchestrator

 Now that the setup is complete, you can start your Orchestrator.
-Use the Cosmos mnemonic generated in the 'register delegate keys' step and the Ethereum private key also generated in that step.
+Use the Cosmos mnemonic and Ethereum private key generated in the 'register delegate keys' step.
 You should setup your Orchestrator in systemd or elsewhere to keep it running and restart it when it crashes.

 If your Orchestrator goes down for more than 16 hours during the testnet, you will be slashed and booted from the active validator set.

-Since you'll be running this a lot, we suggest putting the command into a script, like so.
+Since you'll be running this a lot, we suggest putting the command into a script.
 The next version of the orchestrator will use a config file for these values and have encrypted key storage.

 \*\*If you have set a minimum fee value in your `$HOME/.onomy/config/app.toml` modify the `--fees` parameter to match that value!